yuta519/yuta519/README.md

 ## My interests
 - Architecture Design
   - Learned some architecture designs like DDD, Clean architecture, MVC.
+  - Architecture designs are absolutely important for team to make high efficiency.
   - I belive clean code and architecture are really beautiful.
 - Web3.0
   - Surprising ideas, ownership of digital contents.